Who Are We?

 While we support an initiative to build an appropriately-sized mixed-income, affordable housing, rental project on the church’s property it is important that it fits into and is respectful of this area.

-The proposal the church has revealed so far does not respect the neighbourhood and as a consequence cannot be supported by its neighbours.
+The Development Proposal the church has lodged with the District of Oak Bay does not respect the neighbourhood and as a consequence cannot be supported by its neighbours.

 We are proud to put our names here.

 The sponsors of the site and members of our group include but are not limited to:

 Alan & Maggie Bolitho